 Brigit is working to solve a really complicated problem.
 I think the company deserves major accolades for addressing the problems of underbanked people in the United States.
 If you need some financial help from time to time, Brigit is a decent option . . . it’s certainly better than causing an overdraft, taking out title loans, or taking out a payday loan.

 Just know that Brigit is a temporary lifeline.
 In the long run, you must increase your income and possibly decrease your expenses to make your money work for you.
 Brigit is one step in the right direction, but it’s only the first step.
-You can also see how Brigit compares to the top personal loan options.
+You can also see how Brigit compares to the top cash advance apps.